SCL Health is committed to providing the COVID-19 vaccine to as many members of our communities as possible as quickly and safely as possible.

 SCL Health Montana hospitals have unique partnerships in place in each of our regions, so the process to schedule vaccination is different in each location.
 Below is an outline of how to schedule your vaccine in each of our Montana operating locations.

 St. Vincent Healthcare is partnering with the Unified Health Command of Yellowstone County to coordinate the rollout of the COVID-19 vaccine.
-If you are an individual in a group that is currently eligible for vaccination, please visit covid.riverstonehealth.org or call 406-651-6596 for scheduling assistance.
+If you are a Yellowstone County resident, please visit covid.riverstonehealth.org or call 406-651-6596 for scheduling assistance.

 Please do not use the SCL Health Vaccine Notification Sign Up form as RiverStone Health will be coordinating vaccination notification efforts.

-St James Healthcare is partnering with the Butte-Silver Bow Health Department, which is taking the lead on coordinating the rollout of the COVID-19 vaccine.
-If you are an individual in a group that is currently eligible for vaccination, please visit their website or call the Butte-Silver Bow COVID-19 information hotline at 406-497-5008 for more information on scheduling your vaccination appointment.
+St. James Healthcare is partnering with the Butte-Silver Bow Health Department, which is taking the lead on coordinating the rollout of the COVID-19 vaccine.
+If you are a Silver Bow County resident, please visit co.silverbow.mt.us or call the Butte-Silver Bow COVID-19 information hotline at 406-497-5008 for scheduling assistance.

 Holy Rosary Healthcare is partnering with the Custer County/Miles City Unified Command to coordinate the rollout of the COVID-19 vaccine.
-If you are an individual in a group that is currently eligible for vaccination, please call 406-233-2500 for vaccine scheduling assistance.
+Please call 406-233-2500 for vaccine scheduling assistance.

 Vaccinations will be scheduled through the phone number only.
 Please do not use the SCL Health Vaccination Notification Sign Up form.